Spotsylvania County, Virginia: Emergency services

 Fire and rescue services in Spotsylvania County are provided by a combination of career and volunteer organizations.
 The career staff of the Department of Fire, Rescue, and Emergency Management provide fire and rescue services 24/7/365 at all 11 stations, 1 (Courthouse), 2 (Brokenburg), 3 (Partlow), 4 (Four Mile Fork), 5 (Chancellor), 6 (Salem Church), 7 (Wilderness), 8 (Thornburg), 9 (Belmont), 10 (Salem Fields), 11 (Crossroads).
-Volunteers provide additional staffing nights and weekends at Stations 1, 2, 4, and 8.
+Volunteers occasionally provide additional staffing nights and weekends at Stations 1, 4, and 8.
 The volunteer organizations include The Spotsylvania Volunteer Fire Department, and The Spotsylvania Volunteer Rescue Squad.